-- I. That the amendments, provided in Exhibit A, attached herewith, to the Clearwater Downtown Redevelopment Plan of the Community Redevelopment Agency of the City of Clearwater, Florida, are hereby approved. - II.
+I. That the amendments, provided in Exhibit A, attached herewith, to the Clearwater Downtown Redevelopment Plan of the Community Redevelopment Agency of the City of Clearwater, Florida, are hereby approved.

+II.
 This Resolution shall become effective immediately upon its adoption.

-Commissioneradoption, which was seconded by Corvote was: offered the foregoing Resolution and moved its mmissioner and upon roll call the
+Commissioner Long offered the foregoing Resolution and moved its adoption, which was seconded by Commissioner Gerard and upon roll call the vote was:

-AYES:
+AYES: Justice, Long, Welch, Eggers, Gerard, and Seel.

-NAYES:
+NAYES: None.

-ABSENT AND NOT VOTING ₹.
+ABSENT AND NOT VOTING: Morroni.